This post may contain affiliate links to help the reader find relevant products. We get commissions for purchases made through links. Thanks

-We used to see olive tree leaves silver grey color as a sign of a healthy tree throughout the year, but dusty white spots or fluffy white stuff is definitely not their color palette and you should take care of it.
+We used to see olive tree leaves silver-grey color as a sign of a healthy tree throughout the year, but dusty white spots or fluffy white stuff is definitely not their color palette and you should take care of it.

 So what does it mean if you notice white spots on olive tree leaves?
 It can be multiple reasons such as fertilizer or insecticide residue easy to fix, or pest infestation which is more difficult to treat.
-Identifying the cause for this white stuff, and taking proper action as soon as possible, your olive tree will look healthy again and avoid the infestation to get worse and end up harming your olive tree.
+By identifying the cause for this white stuff, and taking proper action as soon as possible, your olive tree will look healthy again and avoid the infestation to get worse and end up harming your olive tree.

 Reasons for White Stuff on Olive Tree Leaves

 You may be wondering what those white spots on olive tree leaves are.
 Can it harm your olive tree?
 Well, the answer to that question depends on the reasons listed below.